PEDROPERDO/Yearta/readme.md

 #### Hour
 > ![image](https://github.com/user-attachments/assets/b209fe76-18f4-437a-a63f-817d8ea6753a)
-* Rush Hour Happen on Morning and Evening, Where People Get Back From Office, School to Their Home or The Others
+* Rush Hour Happen on Morning and Evening, Where People Get Back From Office, School to Their Home or Going to School or Office
 * 7 A.M Being The Highest Total Trip at 1.154 Total Trip

 ### Final
 ```
 Trains are One of the Vital Modes of Transportation in the Jabodetabek area, especially Bogor - Jakarta and between Jakarta Regions,
 Stations such as Manggarai, Tanah Abang are Two of the 100 Stations That Will be Experiencing 'rush hours' at Certain Moment or Hour,
-Example: Manggarai, at Working Hours , Tanah Abang at Eid al-Fitr
+Example: Manggarai, at Working Hours (Round Trip), Tanah Abang at Eid al-Fitr
 It is important for the Government to Ensure that there are no delays, While Collaborating With People to Maintain Station and Train Facilities
 ```
 ### 🧨 More on [Notebook](Year.ipynb) And [Google Data Studio](https://lookerstudio.google.com/reporting/47b8280f-3964-4cb5-9b37-3602a4936446)